PSLmodels/OG-Core/docs/book/content/theory/government.md

   Similar to transfers $TR_t$, the time dependent multiplier $g_{g,t}$ in front of the right-hand-side of {eq}`EqUnbalGBC_Gt` will equal 1 in most initial periods.
 It will potentially deviate from 1 in some future periods in order to provide a closure rule that ensures a stable long-run debt-to-GDP ratio.
 We make this more specific in the next section.

-  Government infrastructure investment spending, $I_{g,t}$ is assumed to be a fraction of GDP:
+  Government infrastructure investment spending, $I_{g,t}$ is assumed to be a time-dependent fraction of GDP.

   ```{math}
   :label: EqUnbalGBC_Igt